rtCamp/wordpress-skeleton/README.md

 **Q:** How to run `composer install` for plugins in CI/CD setup?

-**A:** You can update the `deply.php` [as stated above](https://github.com/rtCamp/action-wordpress-deploy#customize-the-action), and add a task to run `composer install`.
+**A:** You can update the `deploy.php` [as stated above](https://github.com/rtCamp/action-wordpress-deploy#customize-the-action), and add a task to run `composer install`.
 Or you can override `deploy.sh` by placing it location `.github/deploy/deploy.sh` and add `composer install` line [here](https://github.com/rtCamp/action-wordpress-deploy/blob/d07e406998515955b83fea87f7ed635647187489/deploy.sh#L85).

 ----